Mr-Technician/BorderlessMinecraft/README.md

 - Start on boot: pretty self explanatory. :)
 - Start minimized: When start on boot is enabled, Borderless Minecraft will launch minimized.
 - Minimize to tray: Clicking minimized will hide Borderless Minecraft in the tray and remove it from the taskbar.
 You can click its tray icon to bring it back.
 - Automatic borderless: Minecraft will go borderless autoamtically when launched.
 As of 1.3.0, this only works for for vanilla and any java window with "Minecraft" in the title.
+It will use the advanced mode settings if they are specified.
 - Preserve Taskbar: When going borderless, the taskbar will remain visible.
 - Show all clients: Shows all Java apps instead of showing only Minecraft processes.